coreos/butane/docs/config-fcos-v1_6-exp.md

     * **_uuid_** (string): the uuid of the filesystem.
     * **_options_** (list of strings): any additional options to be passed to the format-specific mkfs utility.
     * **_mount_options_** (list of strings): any special options to be passed to the mount command.
-    * **_with_mount_unit_** (bool): whether to additionally generate a generic mount unit for this filesystem or a swap unit for this swap area.
+    * **_with_mount_unit_** (boolean): whether to additionally generate a generic mount unit for this filesystem or a swap unit for this swap area.
 If a more specific unit is needed, a custom one can be specified in the `systemd.units` section.
 The unit will be named with the [escaped][systemd-escape] version of the `path` or `device`, depending on the unit type.
 If your filesystem is located on a Tang-backed LUKS device, the unit will automatically require network access if you specify the device as `/dev/mapper/<device-name>` or `/dev/disk/by-id/dm-name-<device-name>`.
   * **_files_** (list of objects): the list of files to be written.
 Every file, directory and link must have a unique `path`.
     * **path** (string): the absolute path to the file.
     * **_overwrite_** (boolean): whether to delete preexisting nodes at the path. `contents` must be specified if `overwrite` is true.
 Defaults to false.